stanford-marlowe/docs.marlowe.stanford.edu/docs/faq.md

 ```

 The `gcc/64` module essentially reloads the network fabric libraries and forces them to be loaded in the correct order.
 It is recommended to load it after [NVHPC](./modules/nvhpc.md).

-### I can't SSH into compute nodes

-As of 3/3/25, SSH-ing into compute nodes has been disabled.
-You can find more information on other ways to connect on the [SLURM docs](./slurm_and_openOnDemand/slurm.md).

-### I can't connect to a compute node from VSCode

-As of 3/3/25, SSH-ing into compute nodes has been disabled.
-You can find more information on the [SLURM docs](./slurm_and_openOnDemand/slurm.md).

-VSCode Server can be deployed separately via [Open OnDemand](./slurm_and_openOnDemand/openondemand.md).